mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 ## Add code to track javascript calls

 Open the file `/Views/Shared/_Layout.cshtml`.
-Copy the foillowing javascript code and paste it immediatly befor the `</html>` tag.
+Copy the following javascript code and paste it immediatly before the `</html>` tag.
 Then copy and paste the instrumentation key.

 ```javascript